November 13, 2022

 Jesus doesn't promise us an easy life.
 Instead, he tells us the truth.
 And he promises us that the truth will set us free.
 I wonder how the words of today's passage have been true and freeing for us?

-Note: Historical background information is primarily from Bruce Malina and Richard Rohrbaugh, Social Science Commentary on the Synoptic Gospels, pages 310-314; and the writings of Amy-Jill Levine, et. al. See link below.
+Note: Historical background information is primarily from Bruce Malina and Richard Rohrbaugh, Social Science Commentary on the Synoptic Gospels, pages 310-314; and the writings of Amy-Jill Levine, et. al. See below.